-This day, providentially, also marks the anniversary of the death of Saint Benedict Joseph Labre, (+1783), who had a rather unique vocation, even though all ‘calls’ from God are in a sense unique.
-Benedict, an intense and pious young man from peasant stock in France, tried various vocations, educated for the diocesan priesthood, before being drawn, in his deepening prayer life, to the strict life of the Trappists, a French reform of the Cistercians begun by Father Armand Rancé in 1662.
+Benedict, an intense and pious young man from peasant stock in France, tried various vocations.
+First educated for the diocesan priesthood, he was drawn to the more hidden, consecrated strict life of the Trappists, a French reform of the Cistercians begun by Father Armand Rancé in 1662.
 Considered too young and delicate, not fit for their austere life, Benedict was gently shown the door.
-He then tried the Carthusians and the Cistercians, but found their life constraining, and even the three meals a day too much ‘comfort’, if such be an adjective applied to the life these hardy men live.
+He then tried the Carthusians and the Cistercians, but found their life too constraining, and even the three meals a day too much ‘comfort’, if such be an adjective applied to the life these hardy men live.

 So Benedict enrolled in the Third Order Franciscans, and decided upon a new way to which he felt God calling him: To wander the earth as a pilgrim, penitential and alone, without cloister, not in the wilderness, but in the world, living amongst the poorest of the poor, visiting the various holy sites of Christendom.